 One of the key differences between university and school work is using ideas and arguments from elsewhere to back up and reinforce your ideas.
 When you do this, you need to make sure that you give credit to the original author by clearly and precisely referencing the original work.
+If you are struggling with how to reference, or any aspect of academic work, talk to the Learning Enhancement & Academic Development Service (LEADS) - details on p50.

-It can't be stressed strongly enough that plagiarism is a major offence at any level of academic writing, so it is vital that you properly cite other people's work.
+It can't be stressed strongly enough that plagiarism is a major offence at any level of academic writing, so it is vital that you properly cite other people's work or you could end up having penalties imposed that reduce your marks and badly affect your course grades.

 Generally, each course has a specific referencing method and you will be given guidelines on how your particular course would like you to reference, but the main advice is consistency throughout.
 Having a notebook to hand when doing your reading to note down the source, author and page will help with this.